mochisuna/vue-go-sample/app/README.md

 VUE_APP_API_ORIGIN = <URI>
 ```

-These configuration file must follow the `.env.<environment name>` format.
+These configuration file must follow the `.env.<environment name>` format (Note: in production environment, you must create a `.env` file).
 For example, if you want to run in `local` environment.
 You have to create `.env.local` file like this.